chrisroos/activeplaces/README.md

     $ ruby bin/geocode-postcodes.rb

+## Exporting the data as KML

+    $ ruby bin/generate-kml.rb

 ## Useful notes about the structure of Active Places

 I use the low graphics/text versions as they're easier to parse.